Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Food-Based Enrichment

-Connection that feels safe and supportive — with you, with trusted people, or sometimes with other dogs.
-This isn’t about forcing social time, but about healthy connection.
+Connection that feels safe and supportive with trusted humans or dogs.

 Food-Based Enrichment